 Make sure before blow drying, you use a towel to gently squeeze any excess water from your extensions.
 The less water that is in the hair means less time you spend applying heat to dry the hair.

-TRICK TIP: If you do not own a hair extension hanger, use a clip hanger and hang the extensions to make it easier to blow dry.
+HOT TIP: If you do not own a hair extension hanger, use a clip hanger and hang the extensions to make it easier to blow dry.
 Hey Stacey however have something very exciting the works that can make styling your extensions easier!

 Step 2: Apply A Protective Serum